Lukrative525/Music-Box/README.md

 The `addAxis` method of the `Printer` class takes the following parameters: `label`, `axis_type`, `upper_limit`, `lower_limit`, `max_feed_rate`, `starting_position`, `base_steps_per_millimeter`, and `microstepping_factor`.

 The `setTimeKeeper` method defines the axis used to keep all of the others in sync.
 It doesn't play any notes, but rather rotates slowly at a constant rate during the entirety of the G-code file execution.
-Using an axis in this way, rather than using a `G$` dwell command, makes the rythms more accurate.
+Using an axis in this way, rather than using a `G4` dwell command, makes the rythms more accurate.
 The parameters for this command are: `label`, `feed_rate`, and `starting_position`.

 Once you have finished defining your machine, you can import it into other files where needed.